 Crystallized Ginger - Flat

-- Potential Benefits Eaten in place of traditional candy, crystallized ginger may offer benefits.
-While it may be high in sugar, crystallized ginger does not contain ingredients like food dyes, corn syrup or other additives found in traditional candy.
+Crystallized ginger does not contain ingredients like food dyes, corn syrup or other additives.
 In addition ginger can reduce symptoms of nausea, vomiting and stomach upset coming from motion sickness, pregnancy and chemotherapy.
 Current research suggests ginger may also help lower cholesterol, (preventing clogged arteries) and even kill cancer cells.